webscraperio/web-scraper-documentation/docs/Web Scraper Cloud/Data quality control.md

 ![Fig. 1: Data quality control][data-quality-control-image]

-### How to detect whether data quality control has failed
+## How to detect whether data quality control has failed

 Data quality control fails if one of the configured criteria is not met.

-**1. Data quality control tab in sitemap details page**
+1. **Data quality control tab in sitemap details page**

     If last scraping job value for the specific criteria is lower than configured, slider indicator will be in **red**.

-**2. Notifications**
+2. **Notifications**

     Notifications about failed data quality control can be received via Cloud or e-mail.
 More information can be found in [Notifications page][notifications].

 ### Set data quality control with suggested values